henke443/reno/README.md

 A simple but powerful command-line batch file search-and-replace tool that is efficient and cross-platform.

 # Features
-- Replaces file related strings with regex
+- Search & replace files

 # Sub features
 - Search and replace file and folder names using regex